dmacias28/ca-act-sat-performance-analysis/README.md

 ### Recommendations

-With 52 worst-performing districts (as defined in this analysis), the State of California has some significant academic improvements to consider.
-To start, focusing on the districts in the top 3 counties with the most amount of worst-performing districts (Los Angeles, Fresno and Riverside), will make the highest impact as they make up 44.23% of the worst-performing districts.
+With 52 worst-performing districts, the State of California has some significant academic improvements to consider.
+To start, focusing on the districts in the top 3 counties with the most amount of worst-performing districts (Los Angeles, Fresno and Riverside), will have the highest impact as they make up 44.23% of the worst-performing districts.
 These counties/districts will require a higher quality of instruction and delivery style with an emphasis on Math.

 ### Next Steps